 Humans have worn boots since before we wore shoes, for the same reason cowboys still prefer boots: to protect the feet and lower legs from hazards while outdoors.
 For most of history, boots were all-purpose.
 The pair a person wore to protect their legs (and, once fashion came along, to protect their clothing) were the same pair worn for outdoor labor, recreational activities, even military engagements.
 Soldiers who wanted extra protection for their legs in battle wore external armor rather than specialized footwear.
 Since most of the people who actually fight in wars have always been poor, most body armor was usually not made of the plate metal we associate with imagery of knights in battle.
 The most common means of torso protection was the padded jack, a heavy vest constructed from dozens of layers of various fabrics, then finished on the outside with tough canvas or leather.
 In the 1600s, around the time military uniforms first appeared in Europe, the concept of the padded jack spread to the feet and legs of heavy cavalry riders in the form of the jackboot.
 Since “heavy cavalry” was always just a nice euphemism for the first people to die in battle and this usually happened around the time they fell out of a saddle, these boots were not made for walking.
 Some versions of the original jackboot had chain mail sewn between the layers of leather and fabric, which made for a very heavy piece of manly footwear.
 About two hundred years prior, the less utilitarian cavalier boot came into fashion.
 This was just another all-purpose knee- or thigh-high boot but made from soft leather.
 Especially in Tudor-era England, the cavalier largely replaced the shoes and soled leggings previously worn by macho noblemen of the European gentry.

 The German soldiers who fought with the British against the United States in the American Revolution were known as “Hessians,” which is the same thing everyone started calling their new style of boot.
 A cross between the jackboot and the cavalier, the hessian was made from sturdy leather and meant to offer some protection to the leg but the thick layers and weight of armor were gone, allowing greater mobility to soldiers while not seated on a horse.
 To the same end, the hessian featured a rounded toe for easier insertion and removal from stirrups.
 This being a German military, fashionista concerns were addressed by some trim and a tassel at the top of each boot.
-In the early 19th century, the first Duke of Wellington modified the Hessian design by getting rid of the decorative flair and using softer leather to create a tighter fitting foot, which became known as the Wellington.
+In the early 19th century, the first Duke of Wellington modified the Hessian design by getting rid of the decorative flair and using softer leather to create a tighter fitting boot, which became known as the Wellington.

 Cowboys of North America who could afford a pair of boots wore Hessians or Wellingtons until the second half of the 19th century, when the arrival of insulated railway cars and reefer ships allowed fresh beef on ice to ship hundreds (even thousands) of miles without spoiling, thereby bringing an exponential boost in profits to the United States cattle industry.
 Now earning more money, a greater number of ranchers and wranglers and cattle drovers were able to afford pairs of custom-made boots.
 As bootmakers noted the most common requests for practical updates on Wellington or Hessian designs, the cowboy boot was born.
 One modification cowboys typically asked for was a taller heel because these were not “cow men,” which would be the literal translation of the source word vaqueros.
 The Spanish word was downsized in English because cowboying in what was becoming the American West was generally regarded as too dangerous and remote a job for a man with family or other dependents.
 Ranchers typically hired young teenagers, freed slaves or other people seen as less valuable to society than adult, white men.
 The tall heels of the first cowboy boots have often been attributed to the vanity of young boys, not yet fully grown, wanting to appear taller.
 It’s possible this was a factor but a tall heel also made it easier to climb up into the saddle on a horse tall enough to offer a view over a whole herd of cattle.
 The higher heel put a more pronounced notch on the underside of the boot to catch and hold in place in a stirrup.
 While the pointed toe of modern cowboy boots is typically explained as easier to insert and remove from the stirrup, the round toe of Hessians and Wellingtons already addressed this concern and pointed toes only came about in the mid-20th century, purely as a product of fashion trends.
 But other seemingly superficial aspects of the cowboy boot do exist for practical reasons.
 The decorative stitching and additional pieces of leather on the uppers (or shafts) of cowboy boots offer reinforcement, keeping the boot stiff and upright near the leg, less susceptible to falling apart on a weeks- or months-long cattle drive.
 This is also why extra layers of fabric and embroidery were similarly added to western shirts, vests and jackets.
 Bib front (or cavalry) shirts came with an extra thick rectangle of material buttoned onto the front for warmth, padding and durability, which is the same purpose served by shoulder yokes on western shirts and jackets.
 Even the ornamental designs chosen for implementation of these practicalities were far more significant than superficial.
 Cowboys requested imagery and symbols reflective of their environment, backgrounds, talents, hobbies and reputations.
 Again, these were not family men.
 So, in addition to all the horse heads, rope and steer skulls you’d expect, cowboys rolled into town wearing boots and clothing adorned with snakes, scorpions, guns, dice, knives, cards, women…